RedHatQE/ouia/README.md

   **MUST** also be defined with hidden links inside the *Navigation* pane to aid in site map creation.
   * e.g. `<a href="/settings" data-ouia-navigation-name="Settings" hidden="true"/>`
+* If OUIA attributes are not enabled by default there **SHOULD** be an HTML local storage variable `ouia.enabled`, to enable the usage of these attributes.
+Such action **MAY** incur a page restart.

 ##### Example of `OUIA:Page`
 A page describing the edit action of a food item with the id 142526 could have an attribute